Allergy Care

 Challenge test

-Under close medical supervision, you will inhale or consume a small amount of the allergen.
-This is most often performed for food or medicine allergies when your provider expects you will have a minor reaction.
+Under close medical supervision, you will inhale, consume or have a small amount of the allergen injected into you.
+This is most often performed for food or medicine allergies and helps your provider determine whether you're truly allergic to a specific item.

 Allergy Treatments